 Gemba Walk is important for management to better understand the operations and challenges of their own organization: Instead of relying purely on reports, even across multiple levels if necessary, you look at the situation yourself on the ground.

 An anecdote from Taiichi Ohno (inventor of the Toyota Production System and thus father of Lean Thinking): He took each and every manager he hired to the production floor on the first day, drew a circle of chalk on the floor, and told the manager to stand in it and observe the processes throughout the day.
-He would not step out of the circle until he found suggestions for improvement based on his observations.
+The manager was expected to stay in the circle until – based on her/his observations – she/he found suggestions for improvement found suggestions for improvement based on his observations.

 Experience the Gemba Walk.

-"Gemba Walk", often equated with "Go and See", means: I go to places and experience the current reality there through observation and questioning, so to speak live and with all my senses.
-This gives me a better understanding of processes and requirements and allows me to replace assumptions about process steps, anemic process documentation and the like with experience and facts gathered on site.
-This in turn allows me to better support processes because I better understand the person doing the work and their situation.
-Accordingly, the main goal of the Gemba Walk can be derived as: Identify opportunities for Continuous Improvement and implement them in the follow-up.
-The bottom line is that Gemba Walks are workplace inspections with the goal of identifying opportunities for improvement in order to increase productivity through their implementation.
+"Gemba Walk", often equated with "Go and See", means: I go to various places where people are working and – through observation and questioning – experience the current state there, live and with all my senses.
+This gives me a better understanding of the processes and the requirements of that workplace and thus replace my assumptions about process steps from lifeless process documentation with real-life experiences and facts gathered on site.
+This allows me to better support the processes because I better understand the person doing the work and their situation.
+So, the main goal of the Gemba Walk can be derived as: Identify opportunities for Continuous Improvement and ensure that these are implemented afterwards.
+Gemba Walks are workplace inspections with the goal of identifying opportunities for improvement in order to increase productivity through their implementation.

 Who actually does Gemba Walks and why?

 Gemba Walks are part of the Lean Production Process.
 Originally, they were introduced to help management understand conditions on the shop floor and thus provide a more reliable basis for improvement.
-So to speak: "Go and see." instead of "Sit and wish.".
-Gemba Walks lend themselves to being conducted by teams of colleagues from different departments.
-In this way, as many perspectives as possible can be united and, in the end, the most comprehensive understanding possible can be achieved.
+So to speak: "Go and see" instead of "Sit and wish".
+Gemba Walks are also suitable for colleagues from different departments to conduct them together as a group, such that many perspectives are collected and a broader understanding is achieved.

 Gemba Walks can offer surprises.

 In principle, however, Gemba Walks are useful for all those who develop or deliver products or services.
-The reason for this is that, for example, an on-site inspection and survey can also be an eye-opener for agile teams. - For example, it can be surprising for teams to see that their implementation of a program mask is perfectly meet the given requirements, but nonetheless is a pain for the users. - For example if in case a mask is called up, another window is opened that disrupts the workflow. - Another problem can be that the programming assumed certain screen sizes, which turn out to be wrong in reality and cause problems.
+For example, an on-site inspection and survey can also be an eye-opener for agile teams.
+It can be surprising for a team to see that their implementation of a program screen has perfectly fulfilled the given requirements, but is a pain for the users because it automatically opens another window and thus disrupts the user’s workflow.
+Another problem could be that the code assumed certain screen sizes, but that, in reality, other screen sizes are needed and this causes problems for the users.
 Gemba Walks have a firm place in the lean-agile environment.

 Gemba Walks also exist in SAFe®.

 For example, the scaled agile SAFe© framework provides for Product Team Gemba Walks to learn how stakeholders do work within their operational value streams.
-This is of course with the aim of being able to support this way of working even better in the future through better understanding.
+The aim is to be able to better support this way of working through better understanding.

 What a Gemba Walk is and what it is not.

-The purpose of the Gemba Walk is to observe and investigate real work processes in a real work environment in order to gain knowledge and derive appropriate improvements.
+The purpose of the Gemba Walk is to observe and investigate real work processes in a real work environment in order to gain knowledge and define appropriate improvements.